In partnership with Silent Uproar

 What you get

-Middle Child and Silent Uproar will read all entered scripts with writer’s names removed, then choose four and cast local, paid actors to perform them on the night.
+Middle Child and Silent Uproar will read all entered scripts with writer’s names removed, then choose four and cast local, paid actors to pre-record them.

 Middle Child artistic director, Paul Smith, and Silent Uproar artistic director, Alex Mitchell, plus two more guest directors will work with actors during a day of rehearsals.

-That means as a chosen writer you can simply turn up to the sharing and see your work brought to life with a ‘fresh’ set of eyes and ears.
+That means as a chosen writer you can simply tune into the sharing and see your work brought to life with a ‘fresh’ set of eyes and ears.
 Writers will also receive a fee of £50.

 Who can apply

-Playwrights aged 18 or above living in Hull and the surrounding area.
+Playwrights aged 18 or above living in Hull and the East Riding.

 How to apply

-Please note that we can only accept scripts that can be performed by no more than four actors.
+Please note that we can only accept scripts that can be performed by no more than two actors.

-Scripts will be passed to Alex Mitchell and Paul Smith, with names removed to be read anonymously.
-All applicants will be informed whether they have been successful or not by Friday 20th December.
+Scripts will be passed to our reading team, with names removed to be read anonymously.
+All applicants will be informed whether they have been successful or not by Friday 14 August.